spacekimchi/rails-sass/README.md

 The project uses a PostgreSQL 16 database.

-To run migrations, you can run `docker-compose exec web rails db:migrate`.
+To run migrations, you can run `docker-compose exec web bundle exec rails db:migrate`.
 Note that `web` is the name of the docker container running the webapp.

 We can pass commands to the docker container using `docker-compose exec` followed by the command we want to run.
 For example, we can run `docker-compose exec web bundle exec rails generate clearance:install` to run the install script for clearance.